-The following upgrade procedure applies to ABC SBC container installation, for ABC Monitor upgrade see Sec-Upgrade-Mon section.
+The following upgrade procedure applies to ABC SBC container installation.

 11.5.1 Container ABC SBC upgrade

 When the ABC SBC is deployed as a container, there is no "online upgrade" of the existing (and running) container, but the whole container is replaced by newer version.